 First thing’s first, what is customer retention?
-It’s a business’ ability to keep their current customers coming back, and not losing them to the competition.
+It’s a business’ ability to retain customer by keeping their current customers coming back, and not losing them to the competition.
 Businesses spend a lot of time and effort trying to reel in new customers, and that’s important.
-However, your repeat customers are much more valuable to your business, and retaining them is your key to success.
-Acquiring new customers is anywhere from 5-25X more expensive for your business than retaining your current customers is.
+However, your repeat customers are much more valuable to your business, and retaining them is your key to success as customer retention.
+Acquiring new customers is anywhere from 5 to 25 times more expensive for your business than retaining your current customers is.
 Being re-visited by your customers you already have a relationship with is crucial to your business, and financially they’re one of your best investments.
 Creating lifelong customers could increase your revenue by up to 95%!

 There are several things you can do to ensure your local business is retaining its customers, and we want to share those tips with you:

 You hear about the value of great customer service all the time, and for good reason.
-How well your business handles customer issues, complaints and feedback speaks volumes to your customers, and will make or break a relationship with them.
+How well your business handles customer issues, complaints and feedback speaks volumes to your customers, and will make or break a relationship with them in retaining customers.
 Positive customer service looks like a variety of different things, starting with:

 - Answering customer questions quickly and fully